 With the advent of color photography, the creative possibilities for photographers flourished.
 The radical medium allowed photographers to depict color close to as it was in the field.
 Furthermore, inherent color associations carried over to color photography.
 Red’s enduring qualities allowed photographers to communicate visual cues based in evolution and in art.

 As an early pioneer in color photography, Marie Cosindas‘ dispersal of reds throughout her still lifes and portraits resembles the technique of baroque still lifes.
 William Eggleston‘s famous photograph, The Red Ceiling, uses red as a stark undercurrent to a seemingly ordinary setting.
 In Saul Leiter’s dynamic renderings, red adds drama to the theater of the urban landscape.
-Images like Dust Storm and Red Boy and Holi Festival by Steve McCurry document the history and materiality of red in art and culture.
+Images like Dust Storm and by Steve McCurry document the history and materiality of red in art and culture.
 McCurry’s most well-known photograph, Afghan Girl depicts a young girl whose piercing eyes are further accentuated by the striking red scarf framing her face.

 The use of red isn’t limited to color photography either.
 Red filters (applied on/in-camera or in post production) absorb blue and green light, enhancing contrast.
 Famous landscape photographer Ansel Adams used red filters to dramatic effect, darkening the blue skies featured in his abundant vistas.